 Managing payments is a complex, intricate, and important part of maintaining your supply chain’s profitability.
 Accurate and timely payments ensure that processes go smoothly and resources remain efficient.
 Remedying payment errors not only costs you money, but takes up resources, making your streamlined operation and efficiency collapse.

 While freight audit and payment gives increased insight to payment accuracy and timeliness, transportation spend management builds upon that to include all areas—multi-modal transportation, surcharges, accruals, and more.
 Transportation spend management provides an intricate and detailed view of the labyrinthine process that is payment management so you can process payments accurately based on historical and real-time data.
 On average, companies with a robust transportation spend management process save 78% in processing invoices compared to companies that struggle with basic freight audit and management.

-Dealing with claims is one of the biggest headaches in supply chain management.
+Dealing with claims is one of the biggest headaches for supply chain managers.
 They take up time and resources for what could’ve been avoided, if the process was optimized from the start.

 Understanding how, when, where, and why you spend your money is business 101, which is exactly why spend visibility is a foundation of a strong supply chain management strategy.